 Do you stop traveling or visiting iconic tourist locations?
 Some do and of course that is their choice.
 I prefer to keep traveling and just implement some travel safety tips so I don’t become a target.

-It may seem as if the world is a dangerous and scary place for people traveling today but the truth is that there have been attacks occurring on tourists and in general for at least the last forty years.
+It may seem as if the world is a dangerous and scary place for people traveling today but the truth is that there have been attacks occurring on tourists and in general for years.
 Cruise ship attacks, Airline hijackings, bombings have all occurred in the past and yet we still travel.

 You can never be 100% safe but there are things you can do to help keep yourself safe while traveling.